arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 # A Proposal to establish a more official Bisq Transifex Team Structure

 ## Current State
 Currently there is no clear structure in the Bisq Transifex team apart from having two official admins.
-Anyone can send a request to join a language team or add a language, and there has not been defined a systematic process on accepting/denying these requests.
-All requests to join a team are accepted.
 We have over 30 languages and 160+ translators in Transifex, but only 12 of those are core, and a small fraction of the translators contribute consistenly.
+Anyone can send a request to join a language team or add a language, and all requests to join a team are accepted.

+The lack of clear team structure combined with remote work results in overlooking important issues.

 ## Proposal
 Given these factors, I propose a team structure that should make the workflow efficient due to clearly defined tasks.